FREQUENTLY ASKED QUESTIONS

 Q. How many students take part?

 A. The programme requires a minimum of 80 students in a Year 8 cohort in order to be effective.
-The whole year group take part in the first session, after which approximately 18% of the most influential students continue and are trained to be peer educators.
+The whole year group take part in the first session, after which approximately 18% of the most influential students continue and are trained to be peer supporters.

 Q. Why 18%?